How to Prevent a Bug Phobia from Bugging You

 People who move to new suburbs may face a problem with spiders.
 Spiders can live in undeveloped areas.
 When new construction comes in and the raw land is being transformed into a residential area, the spiders move in too.
 I have had clients in new areas of Plano, Allen, Frisco, McKinney and in Richardson, Texas report this problem.

 Fear of Roaches

 However, a different problem often plagues those who live in the older areas of town.
 That would be roaches.
-Clients of mine who live in older area of Dallas, Garland, Carrollton, Irving and Highland Park, Texas have reported roach problems.
+Clients of mine who live in an older area of Dallas, Garland, Carrollton, Irving, and Highland Park, Texas have reported roach problems.
 Unfortunately, this is a problem that can occur almost anywhere in the DFW area.